alexbabits/guns-and-coffee-dApp/README.md

 - Fixed index.jsx (using await for the signer, and some other v6 ethers syntax updates)

 ## Goals
-2. Make it better with more features and customize.
+- Better Styling
 - purchase items with any ERC-20. (requires grabbing a general ERC-20 ABI to interact with.
 Start with LINK or USDC)
 - Link paying customers into a database backend.

+## To Do
 3. Make frontend next.js/react files more simple with `create-react-app` or something similar. (optional)
 4. Deploy on vercel